 For really technical tasks such as making hair rigs from braid, you could buy a braided hair needle which is specific for this to avoid tangling in the braid fibres.

-The final piece of the jigsaw!
-A bait stop can be a variety of things, but the mot important thing it needs to do is to keep your bait secured properly.
+The final piece of the jigsaw, a bait stop is used to keep your bait secured properly.

 You can buy various shapes, colours and sizes – but your choice depends on the bait used.

-There are many other bits and pieces that can make up a rig.
+There are many other bits and pieces you can use in a carp rig.

-When learning a rig for the first time, find out what components are used.
+When you’re learning a rig for the first time, find out what components are used first!

 These may include: